HAL24K/pyvlog/docs/source/index.rst

 combination of traffic devices at a smart intersection.
 UltraJSON_ provides fast writing of the status data to JSON format.

+See the README in the GitHub repo_ for usage examples.

 Indices and tables
 ==================